Qasem Burhan: International

 Burhan is born and raised in Senegal, but early in his career moved to Qatar, and became a naturalized citizen.
 He is a member of the Qatar national football team.
 He was given his international debut against Bahrain in the 2004 by caretaker coach Saeed Al-Misnad.
 He was Qatar's first choice goalkeeper in the 2011 Asian Cup.

-He won Goalkeeper of the tournament in the 2014 Gulf Cup of Nations held in Saudi Arabia, having succeeded in winning the title over Oman's Ali Al-Habsi who consecutively won the last four Goalkeeper of the tournament titles in the tournament.
+He won Goalkeeper of the tournament in the 22nd Arabian Gulf Cup held in Saudi Arabia, having succeeded in winning the title over Oman's Ali Al-Habsi who consecutively won the last four Goalkeeper of the tournament titles in the tournament.
 He was selected in Qatar's 2015 Asian Cup squad despite having a torrid record with Al Gharafa in the league during the 2014–15 season.